-Don’t forget to groom your hands/fingers/feet/toes in case they are going to be part of the image.
-Nail polish should be clear or neutral so your nails go well with everything.
+Don’t forget to groom your hands/fingers/feet/toes if they are going to be part of the image.
+Nail polish should be clear or neutral, so your nails go well with everything.
 Consider getting a manicure before the shoot (guys/gals).
-There is a $20 minimum fee to fix chipped polish, match color of fingers/toes, etc.
+There is a $20 minimum fee to fix chipped polish or to match the color of your fingernails and toenails.

-Be sure to let the stylist/assistant know of any special considerations (allergies, in particular, but anything else we need to know that would help us to serve you better).
+Be sure to let the stylist/assistant know of any special considerations (allergies, in particular) — anything else we need to know that would help us to serve you better).

-Be sure clothing is in good condition, fits well, neatly pressed, and that the colors/textures compliment your skin and eyes.
+- Be sure clothing is in good condition, fits well, is neatly pressed, and that the colors and textures complement your skin and eyes.

-Models & Actors: Keep it simple.
-No jewelry on basic modeling photos (agency preference).
+Models & Actors: Keep it simple—no jewelry on basic modeling photos (agency preference).
 Generally, actors are given the same advice.
-Call to discuss any exceptions about jewelry on industry related sessions.
-If you have an agent, be sure to check their preferences on wardrobe, accessories, image concepts, etc., if applicable.
+Call to discuss any exceptions concerning jewelry in industry-related sessions.
+If you have an agent, be sure to check their preferences on wardrobe, accessories, image concepts, etc.

 If you wear glasses:

-PLEASE consider carrying a pair of frames WITHOUT THE GLASS in them if you are shooting with glasses.
+PLEASE consider carrying a pair of frames WITHOUT THE GLASS in them if you want to shoot wearing glasses.
 Although we can shoot if we must with the glass in, we will spend a great deal of time looking for a way to get the reflections out of the glasses instead of concentrating on getting the best angle/shot for you.
 Also, glass tends to soften the look of the eyes.
-For talent people in particular, that can put you at a bit of a disadvantage because the eyes are the most important part of the image in showing the layers of your personality.
+For talent people, in particular, that can put you at a bit of a disadvantage because the eyes are the most important part of the image for showing the layers of your personality.
 The eyes should be crisp and animated.
 So, if possible, ask your eye doctor for a pair of frames to keep just for photography and bring them the day of your shoot.

 Modeling headshots & portfolios:

 Talk to me on a case-by-case basis.
 In general, much of what is included in the talent headshot section applies to you.
 However, you have a bit more latitude when it comes to developing your portfolio.
-A lot of what we do with you will depend on where you are in portfolio development, whether you have an agent (who will be giving her input on what types of shots you need), etc.
+A lot of what we do with you will depend on where you are in portfolio development and whether you have an agent (who will be giving her input on what types of shots you need).

 IMPORTANT: To get the most from your session:

-Avoid late night parties/sleep-overs the night before a shoot.
-It is important to come to the session well rested, in a wonderful frame of mind, and ready to give 100%.
+- Avoid late-night parties and sleepovers the night before a shoot.
+It is important to come to the session well-rested, in a wonderful frame of mind, and ready to give 100%.

-Try not to book anything important for right after the shoot in case we are running behind and/or for any other reason we want or need to keep you over.
+- Try not to book anything important for right after the shoot if we are running behind and/or for any other reason we want or need to keep you over.
 Also, it is hard to stay in the moment when you are worried about what comes after the shoot.
-These shots are very important (to us and to you).
+These shots are significant (to you and us).
 Do try to set yourself up to get the best possible results from your time with us.

 Parents should consider bringing to the shoot:

-Try not to book your child’s shoot around nap or feeding times.
-Try not to let your child fall asleep in the car on the way over to a shoot.
+- Try not to book your child’s shoot close to nap or feeding times.

-IMPORTANT POLICY about booking fees, down payments, etc.
+IMPORTANT POLICIES regarding booking fees, down payments, and canceling or rescheduling appointments.

-If for any reason you are not able to make your session, call ASAP to reschedule.
-If I am able to re-book someone else into your time slot, I will apply the booking fee to a new session time.
-If however, I cannot re-book the time set aside for you, your down payment is forfeited.
+If, for any reason, you are not able to make your session, call ASAP to reschedule.
+If I can re-book someone else into your time slot, I will apply the booking fee to a new session time.
+If, however, I cannot re-book the time set aside for you, your down payment is forfeited.

-NOTE: I may, at my discretion, apply the down payment to a new session time if it turns out the cancellation was due to illness, an audition or other industry opportunity comes along — of course — OR, some other reason that I feel is understandable and unavoidable means you are not able to make your appointment with me.
+NOTE: I may, at my discretion, apply the down payment to a new session time if it turns out the cancellation was due to illness, an audition, or other industry opportunity comes along OR, other circumstances come up that I feel is understandable and unavoidable in terms of your not being able to keep your appointment with me.
 Sometimes — despite our best efforts — things happen beyond our control.
-I will decide on a case by case basis if a down payment is transferable to a new session time.
+I will decide on a case-by-case basis if I should transfer a down payment to a new session time.

 Thank you for choosing DLO Productions, Inc. to create these important images for you.
 I look forward to working with you.
 Have a good one!